gruppe-adler/grad_meh/docs/output_spec.md

 ```

 ## 3. `geojson/` directory
-The `geojson/` directory holds the vector data of all buildings and locations as multiple [geojson files](https://en.wikipedia.org/wiki/GeoJSON).
-Each file is gzipped and holds an array of [geojson features](https://tools.ietf.org/html/rfc7946#section-3.2).
+The `geojson/` directory holds the vector data of all objects and locations as multiple gzipped [geojson files](https://en.wikipedia.org/wiki/GeoJSON).
+Specifics can be found [here](./geojson_spec.md).

-### 3.1 `geojson/House.geojson.gz`
-Includes an array of all houses.
-Each house has a geometry of [type polygon](https://tools.ietf.org/html/rfc7946#section-3.1.6).
-The `properties` field includes a

 ## 4. `meta.json`
 The `meta.json` includes all important meta data of the map.
 The format of this file is further specified [here](./metajson_spec.md).